 Fugazi Albums Ranked in Order of Awesomeness

 Ever since their late-'80s beginnings in the Washington, D.C., hardcore punk scene, Fugazi have been celebrated for their uncompromising approach to music.
-We've ranked all of their albums in order of awesomeness in the gallery above.
+We've ranked all of their albums in order of awesomeness below.

 The band was abruptly shaken from their 14-year-slumber when they reconvened for a five-song EP issued in opposition to the 2016 election outcome.
 Having been resigned to the intangibility of "indefinite hiatus" since 2001's The Argument, it was still peculiarly unsurprising to see Ian MacKaye, Guy Picciotto, Joe Lally and Brendan Canty reemerge after over a decade of invisibility.
 If there are two things one can attribute to Fugazi, after all, unpredictability and political zeal would spring first to mind.

 MacKaye, in particular, resisted the comfort of repetition to have ever been truly shoe boxed.
 Regarded as a preeminent godfather of punk rock, the span of his career output proves such a designation only fractionally accurate.
 Migrating frequently from one short-lived project to another, MacKaye used each musical undertaking as an opportunity to express whichever attitudes and penchants he happened to be exploring at that time.
 The musical originality bred by these disparate phases would have the effect of planting entire cultural movements and music scenes around them, with MacKaye having already moved onto his next preoccupation before they could become full-fledged trends.